-The objectives of this course isto learn basics concepts of metal-ligand interaction and their applications in medicine, pharmaceuticals, medical sciences and in allied areas.
+The objectives of this course are to develop skill and to learn basics concepts of metal-ligand interaction and their applications in medicine, pharmaceuticals, medical sciences and in allied areas.

 The student must have basic knowledge of electrostatics and magnetostatics.